-With this flange size calculator, you can prevent these unwanted situations from happening.
+With this flange size calculator, you can prevent those unwanted situations from happening.

 How to measure your nipple size?

-As we mentioned before, a correct breast pump flange fit allows milk to be easily pumped and prevents bruises, cuts, and other damage to the nipple.
+As we mentioned before, a correct breast pump flange fit allows easy milk pumping and prevents bruises, cuts, and other damages to the nipple.
 To measure your nipple, take a ruler or a measuring tape and check your nipple diameter (without the areola).

 Breast pump flange size

-A typical flange should be 3-4 millimeters larger than the nipple's diameter, and the average flange diameter is between 24 and 27 millimeters.
-However, due to the great variety of nipple sizes, you can find flanges measuring up to 40 millimeters on the market, so you should be able to find the best breast pump flange fit.
+A typical flange should be 3-4 millimeters larger than the nipple diameter and the average flange diameter is between 24 and 27 millimeters.
+However, due to a great variety of nipples' sizes, you can find flanges measuring even 40 millimeters on the market.
+They most often have some range within which your breast pump flange fit.

-How can you tell if the flange size is not correct?
-There are some red flags which should alarm you.
-Just so you know, all of them can also be a sign of mastitis, blockage of ducts, or any minor problem with breastfeeding, and are not necessarily problems caused by the flange itself.
+How can you know is the flange size is not correct?
+There are some red flags which could alarm you.
+Just so you know, all of them can be a sign of mastitis, blockage of ducts, or any minor problem with breastfeeding, not necessarily the flange itself.
 You should be alarmed by:

-- After pumping, you feel that there are still areas with milk inside; and
+- After pumping, you feel that there are still areas with milk inside.

 - Your nipple is stuck inside the flange and cannot move freely.

-🧑⚕️ In this part, we consider it important to remind you to keep practicing regular breast self-checks during breastfeeding.
-If anything seems worrisome, go to your physician for a breast ultrasound.
+🧑⚕️ In this part, we consider it important to remind you to keep your regular breast self-check during breastfeeding.
+If anything seems worrisome, go to a physician for breast ultrasound.

 How to use flange size calculator?

-For the perfect breast pump flange fit, start measuring your nipple with a ruler or tape (do not measure the areola!).
-Then put your measurement into the tool and wait for the results.
+For a perfect breast pump flange fit, start measuring your nipple with a ruler or a tape (do not measure areola!).
+Then put it into the tool and wait for the results.
 The correct flange diameter is 3 to 4 millimeters larger than the nipple.
 For example, if your nipple is 19 mm in diameter, then the perfect flange is 22 - 23 mm.

 If you're still not sure, check out the image below this breast pump flange size calculator.
-It shows how big the flange should be when compared to the nipple.
+It shows how big should be the flange compared with the nipple.